This TV mount guide covers what you need to consider when shopping for the perfect tv mount.

 Here are some examples:

 (Note: Most video wall tv mounts come in clusters that can handle 2, 4, 6, 9, or even 12 displays)

 A MantleMount is a TV mount that incorporates a mechanism comprised of springs and gas pistons that allows you to raise and lower a TV over a fireplace quickly.

 If “Fireplace TV Mounting” is the only option for the room.

-And you are that type of person that believes that the best viewing experience is when your eyesight line aligns with the lower part of the TV that is above the fireplace.
+And you are that type of person who believes that the best viewing experience is when your eyesight line aligns with the lower part of the TV above the fireplace.

 (“Plus, you dread the idea of being on your favorite recliner and having to look up to get the optimum viewing angle”).